olanga/nova/README.md

 # Nova S Pro Drill controll

-Webapp allowing use of Nova S Pro without the original app.
+Webclient allowing use of Nova S Pro without the original app.
 Original app requires internet access to venor's servers.
 Supports pre-programmed and custom  drills.
 Based on findings by https://github.com/smee/nova-s-custom-drills.
 Thank you!